mjvo/vms202d/content/slides/2021-08-30/_index.md

 ## For next class:

+* Read:
-* Read:  Selections from Barthes' <span style="text-decoration:underline">Camera Lucida</span> and the assigned NYT article
+    * Selections from Barthes' <span style="text-decoration:underline">Camera Lucida</span>
+    * Ungemah, L.D.
+(2016, May 27).  "[The Rare Experience of Punctum](https://arthistoryteachingresources.org/2016/05/the-rare-experience-of-punctum/)"
+    * _Practices of Looking_, Chapter 2 (pp. 51 – 74)

-* As you encounter the images in the assigned NYT article, note images that engage your understanding of Barthes' concepts of _studium_ and _punctum_.
+* As you reflect on the images you've encountered over your lifetime, note images that engage your understanding of Barthes' concepts of _studium_ and _punctum_.